emilianoregazzoni/ETLMitsubishi/README.md

-## 2.Python, Airflow, Docker, PostgreSQL and TaskFlow API
+## 2. Python, Airflow, Docker, PostgreSQL and TaskFlow API

 My target here was to develop an easy ETL job but using interesting tools like Airflow, Python, Docker and more, so I just took the price of the share from the API and then I created a variable in Python which takes the date and time from the operating system.
 This was the information stored into database.